-In Fiscal Year 2019, after excluding the excess of assets over liabilities that is restricted in use by bond resolutions, contractual obligations or State law, the Corporation's unrestricted net position was approximately \$809,530,000.
-Of that amount, the Corporation has voluntarily set aside approximately \$551,846,000 for existing and future mortgages and other loans and approximately \$193,506,000 for reserves to support the Corporation's ratings and to provide additional support to the REMIC Insurance program beyond required reserves.
-The Corporation treated approximately \$24,113,000 as working capital.
+In Fiscal Year 2021, after excluding the excess of assets over liabilities that is restricted in use by bond resolutions, contractual obligations or State law, the Corporation's unrestricted net position was approximately \$634,616,000.
+Of that amount, the Corporation has voluntarily set aside approximately \$369,303,000 for existing and future mortgages and other loans, approximately \$150,000,000 as a reserve to support the Corporation's credit ratings (as further described below) and approximately \$56,795,000 as a reserve to provide additional support to the REMIC Insurance program beyond required reserves.
+The Corporation treated approximately \$26,027,000 as working capital.

-In addition, as of October 31, 2019, the Corporation reserved approximately \$38,191,000 of its unrestricted net position for financial guarantees, including an \$8,135,000 financial guaranty reserve under the FHA Risk-Sharing Program, a \$12,556,000 financial guaranty reserve for the NYCHA Tax Credit transaction, a \$15,000,000 guaranty reserve related to the Co-op City Mitchell-Lama cooperative housing development, and a \$2,500,000 guaranty reserve related to a Community Preservation Corporation subordinate loan participation program.
-See Note 17: Financial Guaranties in Appendix C to this Official Statement for further information about the guarantee programs.
+In addition, as of October 31, 2021, the Corporation reserved approximately \$32,491,000 of its unrestricted net position for financial guarantees, including an \$8,135,000 financial guaranty reserve under the FHA Risk-Sharing Program, a \$9,356,000 financial guaranty reserve for the NYCHA Tax Credit transaction, and a \$15,000,000 guaranty reserve related to the Co-op City Mitchell-Lama cooperative housing development.
+See Note 18: Financial Guaranties in Appendix C to this Official Statement for further information about the guarantee programs.

-In addition, the Corporation has entered into agreements to provide funds in the event of debt service reserve shortfalls related to certain of its bonds, which constitute general obligations of the Corporation.
+In addition, the Corporation has entered into agreements to provide funds in the event of debt service reserve shortfalls related to certain of its bonds, which agreements constitute general obligations of the Corporation.
 The Corporation entered into one or more Debt Service Reserve Account Funding Agreements in connection with the issuance of its Multi-Family Housing Revenue Bonds, 2018 Series B-1 and 2018 Series B-2 and its Multi-Family Housing Revenue Bonds, 2014 Series B-1 and 2014 Series B-2.

-The aggregate payment obligation of the Corporation under these agreements is, as of October 31, 2019, approximately \$12,000,000.
+The aggregate payment obligation of the Corporation under these agreements is, as of October 31, 2021, approximately \$10,829,000.